-The Office of the Provost is pleased to announce a call for six faculty to serve as Provost’s Faculty Teaching Fellows in the Sheridan Center for Teaching and Learning.
+The Office of the Provost is pleased to announce a call for faculty to serve as Provost’s Faculty Teaching Fellows in the Sheridan Center for Teaching and Learning.
 This new program seeks to build a cohort of senior faculty who will enhance the culture of teaching and learning at Brown.
 This is a two-year role, with the option to continue in a mentorship role in the third year.

-Provost’s Faculty Fellows will:
+Provost’s Faculty Teaching Fellows will:

-- Optional Year 3: Participate in selection of new cohort and mentor these colleagues.
+Optional 2024-25: Participate in selection of new cohort and mentor these colleagues.

-Faculty are welcome (and encouraged) to use the title “Provost’s Faculty Teaching Fellows” during the years they are engaged in the program.
+Faculty are welcome (and encouraged) to use the title “Provost’s Faculty Teaching Fellow” during the years they are engaged in the program.

 Nomination and Appointment Process

 Eligible faculty include tenured faculty and senior lecturers.
 Faculty must be available at least two years (2022-24) to participate.
 To encourage distributed leadership, priority is given to applicants who are not currently serving as Fellows.

 Deans and chairs are invited to nominate faculty to serve in this role, but faculty are also encouraged to self-nominate.

 By Friday, April 1, 2022, faculty should submit a letter of interest to [email protected], which includes the following: